-Less crucial for the CBERA countries was the NAFTA treatment of petroleum and its products.
-Its adverse effect on the competitiveness of CBERA-origin petroleum was likely to be limited: petroleum products accounted for a relatively small share (by value) of total U.S. imports from the group, U.S. regular duty rates on products in this category are very low (equivalent to a fraction of or slightly over 1%) and would take 10 years to be eliminated under the NAFTA.
+Less crucial for the CBERA countries as a group was the NAFTA treatment of petroleum and its products.
+Its adverse effect on the competitiveness of CBERA-origin petroleum was limited: petroleum products accounted for a relatively small share (by value) of total U.S. imports from the group, U.S. regular duty rates on products in this category are very low (equivalent to a fraction of or slightly over 1%) and took 10 years to be eliminated (by January 1, 2003) under the NAFTA.
 Moreover, this action affects directly only the three CBERA petroleum exporting countries: Bahamas, Netherlands Antilles, and Trinidad and Tobago.

 The adverse effect of the NAFTA on U.S. imports of footwear from the CBERA countries also was less serious: footwear accounts for a relatively small share of imports from either source and much of it is imported into the United States under the production-sharing provision.
-The NAFTA duty elimination is being phased-in in ten stages, thus mitigating the severity of the change.
+The NAFTA duty elimination was phased-in in ten stages (i.e., by January 1, 2003), thus mitigating the severity of the change.